-Samadhi Mandir: – It was an exciting day as we were finally going to visit the temple of Sai Baba.
+Samadhi Mandir: It was an exciting day as we were finally going to visit the temple of Sai Baba.
 Sai Baba is worshipped by people of all religions.
 We left for the temple well in advance without eating anything as in our culture, we should only be eating after the darshan.
-There was a different gate and lineup for people who had booked Arti.
+There were different gates and lineups for people who had booked Arti.
 We were then told to wait in the hall, it was so systematic as they were putting chairs for people by the time, they had arrived so the ones who reached first could be the first to go inside.
 We all sat down and waited for the turn.
 While entering, we met a person who said we leave our shoes outside his shop.
-He kept following us, so we couldn’t say anything and decided to buy prasad from him.
+He kept following us, so we couldnt say anything and decided to buy prasad from him.
 He actually sold us prasad for 650 Rs and another one 450 Rs, it was our choice though, but we could have just bought a flower to offer Sai Baba.
-My husband felt we were fooled by him, inside the priests would only offer flowers to Sai Baba and removes the rest and puts aside.
+My husband felt we were fooled by him, the priests would only offer flowers to Sai Baba and removes the rest, and puts it aside.

-I thought, by buying it from him we actually helped him run his small store and then it was totally our choice, if we wanted, we wouldn’t have fallen for it.
-It’s totally your choice to buy prasad and offer to the Lord or just buy a small token and with the rest of the money feed the poor in the area.
-There are restaurants where you buy meals and distribute to the needy.
+I thought, by buying it from him we actually helped him run his small store, and then it was totally our choice, if we wanted, we wouldnt have fallen for it.
+Its totally your choice to buy prasad and offer to the Lord or just buy a small token and with the rest of the money feed the poor in the area.
+There are restaurants where you buy meals and distribute them to the needy.
 I would also do it next time.

-Inside the temple, there were huge lineups, my husband couldn’t have the proper sight and didn’t feel good about it while I was right in front of the Idol and looked at Him the whole time we were standing in the line.
-It was so peaceful and bliss.
+Inside the temple, there were huge lineups, my husband couldnt have the proper sight and didnt feel good about it while I was right in front of the Idol and looked at Him the whole time we were standing in the line.
+It was so peaceful and blissful.
 There are people who visit every year.

 It was a great experience, we stayed back in the hotel as it was too hot outside to walk around during the day.
 We walked again to the Samadhi area again in the evening and left Shirdi on the same night!
 My wish of visiting Shirdi Sai Baba temple is granted, I hope to visit there again in the future.
-Last spring in 2018, we visited Vaishno Devi temple along with the other scared temple in Katra and Jammu and in 2019 we have done Shirdi, let’s see where it would be next!
+Last spring in 2018, we visited Vaishno Devi temple along with the other sacred temple in Katra and Jammu, and in 2019 we have done Shirdi, lets see where it would be next!
 May God bless you all!